Follow Italianism

 However, this view is not shared by everyone within the government.
 Deputy Prime Minister Antonio Tajani, leader of the party Forza Italy, has defended the adoption of more rigorous criteria for the recognition of citizenship by descent.

-Tajani expressed concern that many people who obtain the Italian citizenship “not even knowing the Italian language” and only wanting one passport strong.
+Tajani expressed concern that many people who obtain Italian citizenship "don't even know the Italian language" and only want a strong passport.
 In response, the Forza Italia has presented a bill aiming to restrict citizenship by jus sanguinis, especially for second-generation descendants.
 In other words, the law would be maintained, but with strict rules.

 Hidden forces